I'm not sure if you've heard my story before. But when someone asks me why I started veiling, here is the real answer.

-Jesus swept me off my feet.
-His longing for my soul was so intense that he wanted me to receive him in the form of a small host that looked like - but wasn't - a piece of bread.
-In substance, what seemed to be this piece of bread was actually his very Body, Blood, Soul and Divinity, and he wanted this that I might enter into intimate union with him and partake of his divine nature.
 He swept me off my feet.
+It became incredible to me that God longed for me so much that he wanted to give himself to me in the form of a small host that looked like - but wasn't - a piece of bread.
+In substance, what seemed to be this piece of bread was actually his very Body, Blood, Soul and Divinity, and he wanted this that I might become united to him and partake of his divine nature.

-The magnitude of this reality was too much for me.
-The God of the Universe - the God whom no one could see and live - had taken on human flesh and was now feeding me with himself in the Holy Eucharist, as he himself said he would:
+It seemed too much.
+The God of the Universe - the God whom no one could see and live - had taken on human flesh and was now pouring himself out to me in the Eucharist, as he himself said he would:

 "Whoever eats my flesh and drinks my blood has eternal life, and I will raise him on the last day.
 For my flesh is true food, and my blood is true drink.
 Whoever eats my flesh and drinks my blood remains in me and I in him."
 (John 6:54-56)

-I tried to grasp this.
-Jesus was very literal when he spoke about giving us his flesh to eat and blood to drink.
+He was very literal when he spoke about giving us his flesh to eat and blood to drink.
 Many of his disciples left him over this, saying this teaching was too hard to accept.
-Yet, he didn't back down.
+But he didn't back down.
 As I learned from the disciples of St. John - the beloved disciple who had been there when Jesus taught this - the very first Christians knew this to be true.

 How could I have missed this?